 What is your favorite piece of gear?
 And what’s on your wish list?
 Join me in the comments!

-You possibly may have forgotten or maybe just not mentioned waders.
 I would put these up there as fly fishing will usually mean you are in the river/ stream to have good access to all fish taking.

 Hey Dan - good point.
 I'm kind of embarrassed that I missed waders...
 I just added them to the post.